 Add a new person to their team?
 They immediately see all the Acme projects.
 You don't configure anything.
 It just works.

-This is huge for construction projects where you might have 10+ people from the same GC needing access.
-Instead of setting up 10 separate users with 10 different permission sets, you set up the company once.
-Done.
+This is huge for construction projects where you might have 10+ people from the same general contractor needing access.
+Instead of setting up 10 separate users with 10 different permission sets, you set up the company once and everyone inherits the same access.

 Projects organized the way clients think

 Clients don't want to navigate through your entire operation.
-They want to see their stuff.
-That's it.
+They want to see their projects and nothing else.

 A construction company with three active job sites sees three project cards.
 Each one has that site's flights, files, and progress reports.
 Simple.
 Intuitive.